 The International and Area Studies AOC at New College is committed to training a new generation to enter the global arena with a comprehensive understanding of world affairs.
 To address the unique challenges of global interdependence, we have strong ties to allied fields within New College, including environmental and urban studies, political science, history, economics, anthropology, religion, literature and gender studies.
 In addition, a solid bond with New College’s language programs enables students to study the languages needed for their undergraduate research and future careers.

-Within our International and Area Studies AOC, you’ll have the opportunity to work alongside nearly two dozen faculty experts who are leaders in their fields and who have experience in such broad-ranging topics as climate and energy politics, global conflict resolution, social and democratization movements in Eastern and Central Europe, business development in China, banking regulations affecting the Third World, community-based conservation efforts in Africa, and a host of others.
+Within our International and Area Studies AOC, you’ll have the opportunity to work alongside nearly two dozen faculty experts who are leaders in their fields and who have experience in such broad-ranging topics as climate and energy politics, global conflict resolution, social and democratization movements in Eastern and Central Europe, business development in China, banking regulations affecting developing countries, community-based conservation efforts in Africa, and a host of others.

 Our International and Areas Studies (IAS) AOC is distinctive in that it offers three tracks to meet a range of student interests and provide the type of rigorous education that will prepare you for graduate school or to go to work in the global market.

-In addition to the above three tracks, we offer a separate AOC in European Studies.
-This AOC is designed for students with intensive interests in the history, culture, politics and economics of the region.
+In addition to the above three tracks, we offer separate AOCs in European Studies and East Asian Studies, as well as a “slash AOC” in Asian Studies.
+These AOCs are designed for students with intensive interests in the history, culture, politics and economics of the region.
 Students are free to concentrate in other regional areas under the IAS area studies track or as an individually designed major.

-Both European Studies and International and Area Studies are also often combined with studies in other disciplines for what we call a slash AOC (e.g., International and Area Studies/History).
+Both these regional AOCs and International and Area Studies are also often combined with studies in other disciplines for double AOCs or what we call a slash AOC (e.g., International and Area Studies/History).
 Your faculty advisor can discuss this option and the requirements with you.

 The IAS area of concentration offers three tracks to meet a range of student interests and still provide solid training for future study or work in the area.
 The “Area Studies Track” combines fundamental courses on the international political and economic systems with the student’s choice of specialization in a regional area; the “Systemic Track” focuses on a deeper understanding of the international political and economic systems; and the “Issue Track” is designed for students with a specific interest in a major international issue that affects more than one region, e.g. global health issues or peace and conflict.

-In addition to these three tracks in the IAS AOC, we offer a separate AOC in European Studies.
-The European Studies AOC is designed for students with intensive interests in this region and less of a focus on the international system.
-Students are free to concentrate in other regional areas as well, provided it is approved by faculty within the discipline.
+In addition to these three tracks in the IAS AOC, we offer separate AOCs in European Studies and East Asian Studies.
+These AOCs are designed for students with intensive interests in the region and less of a focus on the international system.
+Students are also free to concentrate in these or other regional areas under the Area Studies track of the International and Area Studies AOC.

-International and Area Studies and European Studies are also very appropriate joint disciplinary or “slash” AOCs for students who wish to combine their interest in international affairs with another discipline.
+International and Area Studies, European Studies, East Asian Studies, and Asian Studies are also very appropriate joint disciplinary or “slash” AOCs for students who wish to combine their interest in international affairs with another discipline.
 Your faculty advisor can assist you with questions and requirements for pursuing those options.

 For detailed requirements for the IAS and European Studies AOCs, check out our General Catalog.

-Due to the flexible and interdisciplinary nature of our IAS and European Studies AOCs, it is difficult to list “typical” courses that students pursue.
-Instead, you will work with your faculty advisor to design a plan of study and coursework that matches your particular interests and goals.
+Due to the flexible and interdisciplinary nature of our IAS AOCs, it is difficult to list “typical” courses that students pursue.
+While all students will take some core courses and study a language, you will work with your faculty advisor to design a plan of study and coursework that matches your particular interests and goals.

 Sample courses available within each of the disciplines contributing to this AOC (e.g., Political Science, History) can be found on the disciplinary AOC pages.
 You may also view a list of all New College courses by semester by clicking here.